pingleware/pingleware-contracts/contracts/equity/README.md

 # Project Structure
 This project is being built for both ethereum and solana blockchains, where the source code resides in the respective directories

+# Architecture
+Solidity is an object-oriented language with inheritance and encapsulation (like C++ and Java).
+Proper OOP is to break up complex operations into smaller units, hence a method should ONLY perform a single task.
+Bugs get introduced when a method becomes a multitasker?

+Solidity has contracts (like Classes in C++) and they can be abstract (which means they must be inherited), they have virtual and override functions, and they have library contracts which don't get inherited.
+If you are unfamaliar with OOP concepts and your parents were programmers, ask for the olde C++ and OOP methodologies as the same principles apply and can be adapted for Solidity smart contract programming.

+The hierarchy of these contacts is the exempt offering contract is the top level and has unique properties (methods and data) unique to that offering.
+There are common entities used in all exempt offerings.

+First, indetifying the main entities,

+    ExemptEquityOffering506C

+Second, identify the common entities all offerings include,

+    Transfer Agent = required when applying for a CUSIP number, otherwise not required for an exempt offering Shareholder    = there are three distinct types: accredited, non-accredited and affiliate Shares         = the equity of the offering Transaction    = a record of each transaction (while this is kept on the blockchain, having a separate entity assists with recording keeping compliance)
+    Account        = account properties